dwheelerau/dalmations/README.md

 XXXX *et al*:DIO:XXXXX

 ## Requirements
 This software has been tested on Ubuntu 14.04 and 16.06.
 This scripts are writen in pure python and only require python 2.7 installed on the machine.
-The software should also run on Mac and windows computers (using cygwin) as long as python 2.7 is installed (but this has not been tested).
+The software might run on Mac and windows as long as python 2.7 is installed, but this has not been tested.

 ## Installation